-What are Neutral Hair Colours?
+What Are Neutral Hair Colors?

-Advantages of Neutral Hair Colours:
+Advantages of Neutral Hair Colours

-- People with a cool skin tone should always opt for a neutral shade as they are already fair and have a tint of pink on their skins.
+- People with a cool skin tone should always opt for a neutral shade as they are already fair and have a tint of olive on their skins.
 Fair-skinned people should avoid red or golden blonde but rather stick to ash or other neutral tones.

 - If one does not want to experiment too much but rather wants their hair to be of one color from roots to the tips, then one should consider a neutral color.
 To achieve a neutral or an ashy color, one should first go to a professional and remove all traces of previously applied color from their hair.
 But if one is dyeing the hair on their own, then one should always buy a dye with the word ‘ash’ or ‘neutral’ in the color name.

 - Generally, white, black, and brown shades are considered neutral in terms of hair color.
 However, brown is the true neutral color when it comes to hair.
 Neutrals from black to the palest blonde, looks great on most people.